truemail-rb/truemail-rb.github.io/docs/truemail-gem/configuration.md

   # Optional parameter.
 You can override default regex pattern
   config.smtp_error_body_pattern = /regex_pattern/

   # Optional parameter.
+Connection timeout in seconds.
-Connection timeout is equal to 2 ms by default.
+  # It is equal to 2 by default.
   config.connection_timeout = 1

   # Optional parameter.
-A SMTP server response timeout is equal to 2 ms by default.
+A SMTP server response timeout in seconds.
+  # It is equal to 2 by default.
   config.response_timeout = 1

   # Optional parameter.
 Total of connection attempts.
 This parameter uses in